Born: 7 / 6 / 1944

 In addition to his numerous musical accomplishments, Berline also has credits on the big screen.
-The first major motion picture to use his music was “Stay Hungry” in 1975, and he’s also had soundtracks in “Star Trek: The Next Generation,” “Blaze,” “Back to the Future II” and “Basic Instinct.”
+The first major motion picture to use his music was “Stay Hungry” in 1975, and he also contributed to soundtracks for “Star Trek: The Next Generation,” “Blaze,” “Back to the Future II” and “Basic Instinct.”

 He has also received three Grammy Award nominations: Best Country Instrumental Performance for “Gold Rush” in 1993 along with Best Bluegrass Album for “Fiddle and a Song,” and Best Country Instrumental Performance for “Sally Goodin” in 1995.

-With a personality as big as the Oklahoma sky and the talent to boot, Berline has an impressive share of both solo and group awards.
+With a personality as big as the Oklahoma sky and the talent to boot, Berline collected an impressive share of both solo and group awards.

 In 1999, he was inducted into the Oklahoma Music Hall of Fame, and he has also been named as Oklahoma’s Ambassador of Goodwill.
 One of his highest honors was being inducted into the National Fiddler’s Hall of Fame in 2013.

 In 1995, Berline moved back to Guthrie and opened the Double Stop Fiddle Shop & Music Hall, which tragically burned down in February 2019 but reopened in a new location in July 2019.
 The shop carries a variety of instruments in the violin family, as well as guitars, mandolins and banjos.
-They also offer guitar, banjo and fiddle lessons.
-Additionally, Byron can be found performing twice a month with the Byron Berline Band, which was formed in 1996 with friends John Hickman, Jim Fish, Richard Sharp, Greg Burgess and Steve Short.
+Up until his death, Byron could be found performing twice a month with the Byron Berline Band, which was formed in 1996 with friends John Hickman, Jim Fish, Richard Sharp, Greg Burgess and Steve Short.
 It was also during this time that Berline championed for a sponsorship to begin the Oklahoma International Bluegrass Festival (OIBF).
 He first noticed a need for the festival while visiting Oklahoma in 1984.
 Although it took more than a decade, Berline helped form the OIBF in 1996 out of Guthrie.
 Held annually during the first weekend in October, the festival offers camping, jam sessions, stage performances, workshops, food trucks, vendor booths and auctions.